MasterZhou1/MasterZhou1.github.io/_publications/2024/2024-pub-pruning.md

 pub_date:       "To Appear"

 abstract: >-
-  We introduce a training-free structural weight pruning method for decoder-only transformer-based autoregressive models that enhances efficiency while maintaining performance in language and image generation, achieving state-of-the-art results with reduced memory usage and faster GPU generation speeds.
+  We present a training-free structural pruning method using Newton’s approach and compensation algorithms to efficiently compress decoder-only transformer models, achieving state-of-the-art performance with reduced memory usage and faster generation on GPUs.
 cover:          /assets/images/covers/pruning.jpg
 authors:
   - Xuan Shen